adarsh-chakraborty/library-api/Readme.md

 **PUT** `/books`

-> Accepts a PUT request to update a book, Needs the ID of the book you want to update. `bookid`
+> Accepts a PUT request to update a book, Needs the ID of the book you want to update. `_id`

 **Required Headers:**